 A man awakens from a coma, only to discover that someone has taken on his identity and that no one, (not even his wife), believes him.
 With the help of a young woman, he sets out to prove who he is.

-So what the heck is it exactly that differentiates the great humor films from the great?
-Might it be their ability to tolerate, the way their humor creeps up on you or brings you by surprise?
-It could be a awesome story, perfect moment or one-liners that hit the mark each time?
-Whatever it is, great humorous shows leave a long-lasting appearance and have an ability to take pleasure in us.
+So what the heck is it exactly that differentiates the great comedy films of your great?
+Could it be their capability to deal with, the way their sense of humor creeps up on you or takes you by amazement?
+It could be a awesome script, perfect timing or one-liners that hit the point all the time?
+Whatever it is, awesome humorous shows keep a long-lasting impression and have an ability to take on us.